 Autumn Inspiration: Fall Foliage Hikes

 When it comes to Autumn inspiration, the scenic mountains of Colorado and Aspen groves turning into blankets of pure gold never fail to take my breath away.
-One of my family’s most treasured Autumn traditions is taking fall foliage hikes […]
+One of my family’s most treasured Autumn traditions is taking fall foliage hikes in the high country.
+This year, the trees are just […]

 How to Plan for Homeschool Travel

 Anytime we have the opportunity to travel as a family, we are looking for fun and adventure.
-However, one of my favorite benefits of homeschooling is the chance to take a homeschool travel approach to the trip and seize the […]
+However, one of my favorite benefits of homeschooling is the chance to take a homeschool travel approach to the trip and seize the opportunity to learn on the road.
+For example, we took […]

 Friday Flashback: Learning on the Road